 3. Still in beta — The official GitLab MCP server is in beta status (since GitLab 18.6).
 Tools, behavior, and authentication flow may change.
 GitLab Duo and beta/experimental features must be enabled for it to work.

-4. Community fragmentation — Three independent community servers (zereight, yoda-digital, mcpland) each offer 80-100+ tools but with different feature sets, authentication approaches, and quality levels.
-No clear single community standard has emerged.
+4. Community fragmentation — Three independent community servers (zereight, yoda-digital, mcpland) each offer 80-100+ tools but with different feature sets, authentication approaches, and quality levels. zereight/gitlab-mcp is the de facto standard by downloads (996K on PulseMCP), but no single community winner has fully emerged.

 5. No remote hosting — Unlike GitHub’s MCP server (hosted at api.githubcopilot.com/mcp/ with no local setup needed), GitLab’s MCP requires either a Premium/Ultimate subscription or running a community server locally.
 There’s no zero-config cloud option.